vb64/pipeline.csv/README.md

 - glued together from several CSV files
 - stretched/compressed along the distance according to a given set of intermediate points
 - interpreted as an iterable sequence of pipes with geodata
+- get statistics about objects in a CSV file

 ## Installation